 How to make a floral beauty balm

-Step 3: Heat phase A ingredients
+Step 3: Heat the ingredients

 Place your beaker into your warm water bath and heat the ingredients to around 55C or until fully melted.
 This should take around 5 minutes for this batch size.
 Stir the blend slowly with a glass rod or a mini whisk to help speed up the melting process.